Debt Collection Harassment (FDCPA)

 • trying to collect a debt they have no right to collect, such as medical bills related to covered workers comp or Medicaid care

-Debt collection harassment is a common problem experienced by consumers every day.
 In fact, research by the Consumer Financial Protection Bureau found that as many as 25% of all consumers contacted by debt collectors felt threatened by the interaction they had.

 What is the Fair Debt Collection Practices Act?

-The Fair Debt Collection Practices Act (FDCPA) is a federal law that sharply limits the way debt collectors can engage with you.
-We reply on this critical legislation to build the best possible cases and get the best possible outcomes.
+The Fair Debt Collection Practices Act (FDCPA) is a federal law that sharply limits the way debt collectors can engage with you to seek repayment for on an outstanding debt.

 Your Rights Under the FDCPA